VenusEvans/Unity-SpriteAtlasView/README.md

   - A list of all sprites in that atlas (the currently selected sprite is highlighted with a green border).
 - Right-click any sprite and select **"Open Sprite Editor"** to open the **SpriteEditorWindow**.
 - If no component is selected, the window will display: **"No Component Selected!
 (Image, SpriteRenderer)"** and show a list of all atlases in the project.
+-

+**"When a component is selected, you can choose any atlas in the window to preview its sprites.
+Simply left-click a sprite to replace the component's current sprite."**

 **"If this tool doesn’t meet your expectations, feel free to modify it.
 Have a great day!"**